Retreat from Kabul

 A series of half-hearted forays into the hills to disperse the rebels were easily repulsed and Elphinstone now decided that his best option was to try and negotiate his way out of an increasingly difficult situation.

 He informed Akbar Khan that he would be willing to evacuate all British troops and Europeans from Kabul and withdraw to India in return for a guarantee of safe passage.
-Akbar Khan agreed but only if the British left their artillery behind along with a number of Officers to serve as hostages against their return.
+Akbar Khan agreed but only if the British left their artillery behind along with several Officers to serve as hostages against their return.
 Elphinstone consented to these demands.

-On 6 January 1842, in the midst of a snowstorm the British Column, 16,500 strong, marched out of Kabul.
+On 6 January 1842, amid a snowstorm the British Column, 16,500 strong, marched out of Kabul.
 Their destination was the garrison town of Jalalabad some 90 miles away.

 Elphinstone agreed to the terms set out but it was only with great difficulty that the women could be convinced to surrender themselves to Akbar Khan’s care and with good cause for although the British women were kept safe their Indian servants and the wives of Indian Subalterns he had killed.